harshit3598/expense-tracker/expense-tracker/README.md

 ## Features
 The application provides the following features:
+You'll get to see 3 components' links which were supposed to be implemented after running the project.

 ## User Management

 The user management feature allows users to add, read, edit, and delete users.
 Users are displayed in a table that shows the user's first name, last name, and total expenses.
 The total expenses column is read-only and displays the total amount of expenses for the user.

+The Save button will update the records, the add button will add record, Delete button will delete the records

 ## Expense Management

 The expense management feature allows users to add, read, edit, and delete expenses for each user.
 Expenses are displayed in a table that shows the user's full name, category, description, and cost.
 Users are selected from a dropdown list, and categories are selected from a dropdown list of food, travel, and equipment.

+The Add Expense will add the expenses, Edit will edit the expense and delete will delete the expense

 ## Company Expense Summary